Hiking 101 - The Essential Hiking Gear List for 2019 (PLUS Hiking Packing List Printable)

 Ok cool, you have a Camelbak, but if your hike is long enough and water is important enough, potentially consider brining a Nalgene for backup as well.
+I’ve included both on your day hike packing list download.
 I've had friends who had their Camelbaks start leaking part way into a hike (although, it's never happened to me personally), so if my hike is long enough (over 5 miles), or if it is really hot out, I will usually pack an empty Nalgene as backup.
 Then, if a leak develops in my Camelbak, I can at least transfer water to the Nalgene and still be OK.

 Obvious, but always pack food and snacks.
 Pack what works for you.
-Some people like bars, some like sandwhiches, there no real rules.
+Some people like bars, some like sandwiches, there no real rules.
 I like to pack cliff bars, complete cookies, and lara bars for quick snacks.
-Sometimes we will make a little quino and veggie lunch if its going to be a longer hike, or a pb&j sandwhich.
+Sometimes we will make a little quinoa and veggie lunch if its going to be a longer hike, or a pb&j sandwich.
 It sort of depends on how much time we have to prepare in advance.

-Only needed if you packed something that requires one, but I always keep it on my list to remind myself, because I can't tell you how many times I've packed a quinoa or rice lunch and forgotten utensils.
+You may only need to pack this for hiking if you brought something that requires one, but I always keep it on my hiking equipment list to remind myself, because I can't tell you how many times I've packed a quinoa or rice lunch and forgotten utensils.
 I end up eating with my hands!
 Don't be like me.

-I like these Light My Fire Sporks because you get a spoon and fork all in one.
-Your bases are covered.
+Trekking poles should become an essential piece of basic hiking gear for you.
 I love the black diamond trail pro shock trekking poles.
 Michael and I both have these.
-They have a set for women (blue) and men (red).
 I've owned a pair of cheaper trekking poles in the past and they break fairly easily.
 These are almost indestructible.
 I've been using the same pair for almost 5 years now, and still going strong.

 Toilet Paper or Biodegradable Wipes

 Nobody likes to talk about it, but to be a responsible outdoorsman/woman you need to bury your human waste.
 The Deuce of Spades Trowel is a fantastic lightweight option.
-When I went backpacking with my friends in Tuolumne a couple of months ago, all of my friend's trowel handles broke except for mine!
+When I went backpacking with my friends in Tuolumne , all of my friend's trowel handles broke except for mine!
 Winning!